diegojromerolopez/djbdd/README.md

 What's this?
 -------------
-A Java 7 BDD package with the GPL 3 (with classpath linking  exception) license.
+A Java 7 BDD package with the [GPL 3](http://www.gnu.org/copyleft/gpl.html) (with classpath linking exception) license.

-This package provides a Binary Decision Diagram library you can use to make operations with boolean logical formulas and study its propierties.
+This package provides a Binary Decision Diagram library you can use to make operations with boolean logical formulas and study its properties.

 This software has been developed by Diego J. Romero-López as a tool for his [Master's Thesis](https://github.com/diegojromerolopez/djbdd/blob/master/doc/memoria.pdf?raw=true).

+Hay una **versión en español de este documento** [aquí](https://github.com/diegojromerolopez/djbdd/LEEME.md).

 Introduction
 -------------